-We want to bring you more data, to give you the fullest environmental picture of your investments, and make it easier for you to improve your impact without leaving the app.
+We will keep want to bring you even more data, to give you the fullest environmental picture of your investments, and make it easier for you to improve your impact without leaving the app.
 The features we launch will be guided by you.
 So if you want to suggest features or give feedback on the app, we’d love to hear from you.

 No, because Sugi is not carrying on any activities that are regulated by the FCA.

 Sugi brings you factual impact information about your investments.
 We don’t advise on investments, arrange investments, make investments on your behalf or do any other regulated activity.
 The benchmarks (industry and market averages) we provide on the Sugi app are not regulated because they are not used to calculate the value of financial instruments.

 Nothing on the Sugi app or website should be treated as any form of financial, investment or other professional advice or recommendation, and you shouldn’t use or rely on any content within the Sugi app as the basis for making any financial decision.
 We also do not provide you with any invitations or inducements to engage in investment activity.